 In early 2018, Martin joined 2017 Roux Scholar Luke Selby in the kitchens of Ollie Dabbous’ restaurant Hide*, which launched in April 2018 and gained its first Michelin star in the 2019 guide.
 Hide is set over three levels – fine dining restaurant Above, Casual Dining at Ground and a bar named Below.
-Martin is Senior Sous Chef at Ground, while Luke works in Above.
+Martin is Senior Sous Chef at Ground, while Luke was previously Head Chef at Above.
 Prior to this, Martin has worked at Luca and the Royal Automobile Club, as Senior Sous Chef in both establishments, as well as at the Michelin-starred Apsley’s restaurant, under Heinz Beck, in the Lanesborough Hotel.

-While Martin enjoys his various prizes, including trips to Champagne with our sponsor Laurent Perrier and to Milan with Caffé Musetti, Michel and Alain Roux are working with Martin to arrange his main prize – three-month stage at a three-starred Michelin kitchen anywhere in the world.
+Martin also enjoyed his various prizes, including trips to Champagne with our sponsor Laurent Perrier and to Milan with Caffé Musetti, and as if 2018 wasn’t a big enough year for him, Martin also got married to Lida in June 2018, and cooked all the food for the wedding guests!